Skip to content

 Metrics & the /metrics endpoint

-Everything is built on Web-standard primitives (plus optional process.* gauges guarded for non-Node runtimes), so it runs unchanged on Node, Bun, Deno, Cloudflare Workers, and Vercel Edge.
+Everything is built on Web-standard primitives (plus optional process.* gauges guarded for non-Node runtimes), so it runs unchanged on Node, Bun, Deno, and Cloudflare Workers.

 Quick start

 Call app.metrics() before registering the routes you want measured.
-It installs RED instrumentation and registers the scrape route in one step.
+It installs RED instrumentation for later routes and registers the scrape route in one step.

 ts